rhasspy/larynx/README.md

 Larynx's goals are:

 * "Good enough" synthesis to avoid using a cloud service
-* Faster than realtime performance on a Raspberry Pi 4
+* Faster than realtime performance on a Raspberry Pi 4 (with low quality vocoder)
-* Broad language support
+* Broad language support (8 languages)
 * Voices trained purely from public datasets

 ## Samples